Arizona State vs. Washington State NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Cougars covered the spread in their only game when underdogs by 15 points or more.

-- Washington State's games this season have gone over the point total two times in eight opportunities (25%).
+- Washington State's games this season have hit the over on two of eight set point totals (25%).

-- When Washington State puts up more than 18.9 points, it is 4-2 against the spread and 4-2 overall.
+- Washington State is 4-2 against the spread and 4-2 overall in games when it puts up more than 18.9 points.

-- In games that Washington State churns out more than 321.3 yards, the team is 4-2 against the spread and 4-2 overall.
+- In games that Washington State totals more than 321.3 yards, the team is 4-2 against the spread and 4-2 overall.

-- This year the Cougars have turned the ball over 13 times, two more than the Sun Devils' takeaways (11).
+- The Cougars have turned the ball over 13 times this season, two more turnovers than the Sun Devils have forced (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.